pschool-in/curriculum/content/social/family-5.md

 ### Co-operation

-In a family, we co-operate with each other.
-Similarly, in team sports, the players co-operate with each other.
-We must co-operations in order to arrange rallies and other gatherings.
+Co-operation and teamwork help us communicate with more people, learn together and get work done easily and efficiently.
+For example, we co-operate in family, team sports, rallies and other gatherings.

 ### Tolerance

-We all have faults of our own.
-We may not always agree with everyone.
-At times like this we must try and understand their point of view.
+Tolerance is when you try to understand another person's point of view even if their opinion doesn't match with yours.
+It means you respect their ideas and thoughts.

 ### Gender Equality

-Boys and girls or men and women are equal as human beings.
-Considering boys and girls to be equal is called gender equality.
-Boys and girls must respect one another.
+Gender equality means considering boys and girls as equally capable in all aspects, like sports, education, jobs, opportunities, responsibilities, etc. Both genders must respect one another.

 ### Points to remember